-- Press F4 (List) to list the available input devices and select the appropriate one, or type the input device name in the blank field.
+- Press F4 (List) to list the available input devices and select the appropriate device, or type the input device name in the blank field.
 Press Enter to continue.

 - In the SOFTWARE to Install field, press F4 (List) to list all available software on the selected media.

-the Page Up or Page Down keys.
 Note: The following listing shows the available software packages and filesets for that software product.The three packages are ICU4C.adt, ICU4C.man.en_US, and ICU4C.rte.
-The fileset in the ICU4C.adt package is the ICU Application Developer's Toolkit at the 22.214.171.124 level.
+The fileset in the ICU4C.adt package is the ICU Application Developer's Toolkit at level 188.8.131.52.
 The descriptions for the software product are provided at the fileset level.
-There is often more than one fileset per package.
+A package often consist of more than one fileset.

 If the fileset is preceded by a plus sign (+), it is available to be installed.
 If the fileset is preceded by an at sign (@), the fileset is already installed.

-For example, in the following output example, the software product is ICU4C:
+In the following example output, the software product is

 - Select the package or fileset you want to install and press the F7 (Edit).
 Press Enter to continue.

-This section lists security restrictions and limitations for the AIX Version 7.2 Expansion Pack.
+This section lists security restrictions and limitations for the AIX 7 with 7200-02 Expansion Pack.

-- A future OpenSSL release that is incompatible requires that you complete a re-complication with the latest headers and relinked with the newer binaries.
+- A future OpenSSL release that is incompatible must be recompiled with the latest headers and relinked with the newer binaries.

-To download the latest version of the OpenSSL filset, see the AIX Web Download Pack Programs website.
+To download the latest version of the OpenSSL fileset, go to the AIX Web Download Pack Programs website.

 Data Encryption Standard kernel extension 64-bit

-With the Data Encryption Standard (DES) kernel extension, nfs_kdes_full.ext, you can now use 64-bit kernels.
+You can now ues 64-bit kernels with the Data Encryption Standard (DES) kernel extension, nfs_kdes_full.ext.
 This extension uses secure Network File System (NFS) by encrypting time stamps sent between the client and the server, which allows each Remote Procedure Call (RPC) message to be authenticated.